Quantum-Accelerators/quacc/docs/src/dev/contributing.md

 In general, please try to keep the code style consistent when possible.
 There are two main things to consider:

+1. All Python code should be formatted with [isort](https://github.com/PyCQA/isort) and then [black](https://github.com/psf/black), although this will be corrected automatically when merged.

+2. Use NumPy-style Docstrings.

+3. Address any relevant style issues raised by the "Deepsource: Python" and "Sourcery" GitHub actions, if present.

-1. Functions should be lowercase and with underscores.
+4. Functions should be lowercase and with underscores.
 Classes should be in PascalCase and constructed using a {obj}`@dataclass` decorator where possible.

-2. All Python code should be formatted with [isort](https://github.com/PyCQA/isort) and then [black](https://github.com/psf/black), although this will be corrected automatically when merged.

 ## Unit Tests